-CONCEPTUAL FRAMEWORK FOR HEALTH PHYSICAL EDUCATION AND SPORT PRE-SERVICE TEACHERS
+CONCEPTUAL FRAMEWORK FOR BACHELOR OF EDUCATION PRE-SERVICE TEACHERS

-RMIT's HPES secondary education program is based on an inquiry approach to education that views teaching as a holistic, multidimensional, complex, dynamic, disciplined and an ethical activity.
+RMIT's BEd program is based on an inquiry approach to education that views teaching as a holistic, multidimensional, complex, dynamic, disciplined and an ethical activity.
 We aim to prepare caring, knowledgeable and critically reflexive beginning teachers who are committed to ongoing engagement in their lifelong learning.
 We expect our pre-service teachers to become research informed, adaptive experts who understand what it means to work within and across communities of educators.
 We appreciate working with professionals who are focused on continuous improvement and who are committed to provide meaningful learning experiences, which optimise achievement for all parties involved.

-WHAT DO WE WANT PRE-SERVICE TEACHERS TO ACHIEVE FROM THEIR HPES PROFESSIONAL PLACEMENT EXPERIENCES?
+WHAT DO WE WANT PRE-SERVICE TEACHERS TO ACHIEVE FROM PROFESSIONAL EXPERIENCE?

-HPES professional experiences are crucial to the design and delivery of teacher education programs at the School of Education, RMIT.
-This view is articulated by people within the School of Education, by professional partners in schools and by other stakeholders including pre-service teachers and the Department of Education.
+Professional experience/placement is crucial to the design and delivery of teacher education programmes at the School of Education, RMIT.
+This view is articulated by people within the School of Education, by professional partners in schools and by other stakeholders including pre-service teachers and the Education Department.
 Commitment to professional experience is demonstrated through the excellent systems built on a manifesto of extensive experiences, rigorous critique and sustained credibility.
-Continued improvement in HPES professional experiences for all pre-service teachers depends on a sound conceptual framework.
+Continued improvement in professional experiences for all pre-service teachers depends on a sound conceptual framework.

-In placing our pre-service teachers in HPE experiences throughout their HPES programme, they will be provided with the opportunity to be mentored within quality, authentic school communities where they can observe and experience the complexities of the teaching profession.
+In placing our pre-service teachers in professional experiences throughout their BEd program, they will be provided with the opportunity to be mentored within quality, authentic school/EC centre communities where they can observe and experience the complexities of the teaching profession.